jlggross/codar.me/project-clocker/README.md

 - Create user agenda

+## Class 04 - Working with dates to create the agenda

+- Added dependencies

+  - axios
+  - @refetty/react@1.0.0-rc.11
+  - date-fns : Work with dates
+  - @chakra-ui/icons

+- Banckend
+  - We have to send the backend which days we want the agenda

 # Final Thoughts

 - There is no perfect app.
 Even when the software is complete, changes will be needed.
 Delivering features incrementally is a good way to shape the software to final use during its development lifecycle.